newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show a aspect of the research that helped a projects going forward.
+We can show an aspect of the research that helped a project going forward.

 ### Outcome